tips-for-getting-started — Practice makes perfect! All our past challenges are

 - curl and wget let you download files and data

 - xxd or od let you convert files to hex and the other way around

 - file and strings let you get a sense of the type of the file

 Web tools and web security

-- Learn to use Chrome’s developer console (helps with debugging web apps, allows copying network requests as curl commands)
+- Learn to use your browser's developer console (enables debugging web apps, copy network requests as curl commands, etc.)